abiel-almonte/abiel-almonte.github.io/projects/visionrt.md

 | Capture | 11.11ms | 1.126ms | 9%|
 | **Inference** | 0.2ms | 9.167ms | **98%**|

-So knowing that `Inference` has a significantly more headroom than `Capture`.
-Let's take a closer look into `Inference` …
+So knowing that `Inference` has significantly more headroom than `Capture`, let's take a closer look into `Inference`…

 ## Optimizing Inference